 If the transmission fluid level is slightly below the minimum, it can cause erratic shifting, transmission slipping, or banging in gear, especially during hard accelerations or when you take off from a stoplight or stop sign.

 Here are the steps to check the transmission fluid level on a Dodge vehicle.

 - Set the parking brakes.

-- Move the shift in Park position but leave the engine running.
+- Move the shift in the Park position but leave the engine running.

 - Pull the hood release under the dashboard on the driver's side until you hear the hood pop open.

-- Lift the hood and secure it with the rod prop or ensure the hood supports are strong enough to keep the hood open.
+- Lift the hood and secure it with the rod prop or ensure the hood supports are strong enough to keep it open.

 - Locate the transmission dipstick and pull it out.

 - Wipe the transmission dipstick with a lint-free clean cloth.

 - Fully reinsert the dipstick and remove it again.